Sarwan-Projects/make-my-trip-clone/README.md

 - `recommendations` - AI-generated suggestions
 - `user_preferences` - User behavior and preferences

-**Note:** Bookings are stored as embedded documents within the `users` collection to maintain data consistency and simplify queries.
+**Note:** Bookings are now stored in a separate `bookings` collection for better scalability and data management.
+Users collection stores only booking IDs for reference.

 ### Environment Variables
 ```bash